-JMSMCO reached the incentive range in nine of the ten measures, exceeded the aggregate score, and had the high score in all ten of the VBPI measures.
+JMSMCO reached the incentive range in all of the ten measures, exceeded the aggregate score, in all ten of the VBPI measures and had the high score or was tied for the high score in nine of the VBPI measures.
 JMSMCO was awarded a financial incentive for its outstanding results in all of these quality measures.
 In 2010, JMSMCO was the first MCO in the history of MD's VBPI program to receive a perfect score by achieving the incentive range in all measures.
 In 2011, JMSMCO did almost as well, with 9 out of 10 incentives.
-While not as high as 2010, this score still surpasses all of the other MCOs.
-It is JMSMCO's goal to receive 10 out of 10 again in 2012.
+While not as high as 2010, this score still surpassed all of the other MCOs.
+In 2012, JMSMCO once again received 10 out of 10.
+JMSMCO's goal for 2013 is to again achieve the incentive range in all of the VBPI measures.

-JMSMCO will continue its efforts in 2013 to improve the quality of care its members receive by analyzing the VBPI measures, including any new measures that will be implemented during calendar year 2013.
+JMSMCO will continue its efforts in 2014 to improve the quality of care its members receive by analyzing the VBPI measures, including all of the new measures that will be implemented during calendar year 2014.